-Embryo adoption is a form of third party reproduction, a different version of sperm or egg donation.
+Embryo donation is a form of third party reproduction, a different version of sperm or egg donation.
 It allows a couple to experience pregnancy and become parents utilizing genetic material – in this case, fertilized embryos – provided by someone else.
 Often, when an intended parent undergoes in vitro fertilization, there will be multiple embryos remaining.
 Because technology has improved to the point that a single embryo transfer is often the most effective and efficient method, a couple may find that they have a surplus of healthy embryos they simply won’t use.
 The decision over what to do with these embryos can be challenging for many reasons; some couples decide that rather than discard what took so much time, effort and money to create, they’d like to give someone else a chance at a family.

 Step 1.
 Locate your donor embryos.
 This can be accomplished through a fertility clinic, agency, or even a friend or relative.